What Is A Purchase Plus Improvements Mortgage?

 Rental Properties 20%

-Things To Consider When Applying For A Purchase Plus Improvements (PPI) Mortgage
+Factors To Consider When Applying For A Purchase Plus Improvements Mortgage

 There are some things to keep in mind when applying for a purchase plus improvements mortgage:

-• Renovation Time Limits – Different lenders offer you different time limits to finish your renovation, so be sure to pick a lender that will give you a time limit that works for you.
-Lenders offer up to 90 and 365 days to finish your renovation.
+Different lenders offer you different time limits to finish your renovation.
+So, be sure to pick a lender that will give you a time frame that works for you.
+Lenders offer up to 90 and 365 days to finish renovations.

-• Get A Price Quote From A Contractor – You need to get a price quote from a contractor so your lender knows how much money to give you for your renovation.
+You need to get a price quote from a contractor so your lender knows how much money is needed to cover the cost of the renovations.

-• DIY Renovation – Some lenders make you get a third-party contractor to do your renovations and do not allow you to do any renovations yourself.
+Some lenders require a third-party contractor to do your renovations and may not allow you to do any renovations yourself.

 Alternative Ways To Finance A Home Renovation